 |Particle Edit Mode||A mesh-only mode, dedicated to particle systems, useful with editable systems (hair).|

 |Pose Mode||An armature only mode, dedicated to armature posing.|

 |Draw Mode||A Grease Pencil only mode, dedicated to create Grease Pencil strokes.|

 The cursor becomes a brush in Paint and Sculpt Modes.

-We will not go into any more detail on mode usages here, because most of them are tackled in their specific section.
+We will not go into any more detail on mode usages here, because they are dealed with in their own sections.

 If you are reading this manual and some button or menu option is referenced that does not appear on your screen, it may be that you are not in the proper mode for that option to be valid.

 Edit and Pose Modes support editing of multiple objects at once.

 This is convenient if you want to perform the same edits on multiple objects or want to animate multiple characters at once.

 To use edit multiple objects at once, simply select multiple objects and enter the mode.